WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Introduction

+In typical discrete continuous control tasks, the overestimation issue of the value function has been well-studied~\citep{hasselt2010double,ddqn}.
 The overestimation phenomenon occurs when the value estimated by a function approximation which is larger than the true value.
-Overestimation bias is a property of the max operator of Q-learning, where maximization of value function estimation with noise leads to consistent overestimation bias \cite{Overestimate_Value_1993}.
-In function approximation, noise is unavoidable which may be caused by model bias, inaccurate approximation error function or system error caused by computer precision.
-This error is further amplified by the nature of temporal difference learning, where the value function is updated by the estimates of subsequent value, which is known as the accumulation of error \cite{b8}.
-It is possible to have a relatively high value for any state, such as bad states or states with few visits due to the overestimation, thus leading to sub-optimal policies or divergence.
+Overestimation bias is a property of the max operator of Q-learning, where maximization of value function estimation with noise leads to consistent overestimation bias \citep{thrun1993issues}.
+In the function approximation setting, noise is unavoidable which may be caused by model bias, inaccurate approximation error function, data noise, etc. This estimation error is further amplified by the nature of dynamic programming, where the value function is updated by the estimates of subsequent value, which is known as the accumulation of error \cite{rl}.
+It is possible to have a relatively high value for any state, such as bad states or states with few visits due to the overestimation.
+Inconsistent estimation bias can also destroy the quality of the gradient of the policy function for actor-critic methods because the update of policies depends on the accurate estimation of value functions.
+Thus, estimation bias could lead to sub-optimal policies or divergence \cite{bcq}.
+A more accurate value estimation can further improve the DRL agent. \citet{td3} showed that overestimation problems often occur in algorithms that use only one critic.
+Thus they utilize a pair of critics at the same time and take the minimum of them.
+This method, however, results in underestimation problems \cite{wu2020reducing} as we theoretically show in the subsequent section.
+The study of the underestimation bias in continuous control tasks has received very little attention \cite{lan2019maxmin,wu2020reducing}.
+In this paper, we focus on the problem of underestimation of value functions in continuous action space.